LLNL/ScrubJay/README.md

    val query = Query(dataSpace, queryTarget)
 ```

-todo: Queries may be generated using the :ref:`sjql`.
+todo: Queries may be generated using the ScrubJay Query Language.

 We find solutions to the query (there may be multiple) using: